-- I. GE writing requirements are met with three 1000-word essays. - 2.
-Reading and discussing assigned texts will focus on enduring human concerns, writing a documented book review will allow students to respond by writing research-based critical analyses and personal responses, as well as write clearly, correctly, and concisely.
+1. GE writing requirements are met with essays totaling 3000 words.

+2. Reading and discussing assigned texts will focus on enduring human concerns, writing a documented book review will allow students to respond by writing research-based critical analyses and personal responses, as well as write clearly, correctly, and concisely.